This festive pumpkin fluff dip is one of the only no-bake desserts you need this fall.

 - Shortbread cookies

-You can stick with one or mix and match any of these dippers.
+You can stick with one or mix and match.
 Either way, they’ll all taste great!

 Tips & Tricks

-- Thaw your whipped cream topping in the fridge overnight.
-This will help maintain proper texture while making sure it’s safe to eat.
-Plus, it will be ready for you when you need it.
+- Thaw the whipped topping in the fridge overnight.
+This will help maintain proper texture.

 More Pumpkin Recipes You’ll Love